timescale/docs/promscale/manage-data/downsampling.md

 Promscale adds a `__schema__` tag, which helps you identify in which schema the metric view is registered.
 This is useful if you have two metrics with the same name in different schemas, which is strongly discouraged but could happen by mistake.
 In this case, you can use the `__schema__` tag to select which schema to use.
 If you don't specify a schema, Promscale queries the metric in the `prom_data` schema, which is the same schema used for all ingested metrics.
 To avoid those issues, make sure you name your continuous aggregate views in a way that is different to your raw ingested metrics, for example, `node_memfree_1hour`.

 <highlight type="note">
 Both the `__schema__` and `__column__` label matchers support exact matching.
-You cannot use regular expressions or other multi value matchers.
+You cannot use regular expressions or other multi-value matchers.
 Additionally, metric views are excluded from queries that match multiple metrics, such as matching on metric names with a regular expression, like this:
 ```sql
 {__name__=~"node_mem*"} // this valid PromQL query will not match our previously created metric view
 ```